mh-cbon/gigo/README.md

 }
 ```

-Or you can dump the otkenizer output
+Or you can dump the tokenizer output

 ###### $ go run main.go -symbol Push dump demo.gigo.go
 ```sh